 Jim Grobe (@BUFootball) Jim Grobe, the 2006 AP Coach of the Year, is Baylor University’s new head football coach, and he joined us on Episode 56 to share some insight into the Bears’ upcoming season.
 Grobe also detailed what the first two months have been like on campus, dealing with an aggressive press and a volatile situation, overcoming the scepticism of players and leading what he describes as the “hardest-working team I’ve ever been a part of.”

 Justise Winslow (@IAmJustise) Justise is a forward playing for the Miami Heat of the NBA, but before that, he was an NCAA National Champion with Duke in 2015, and a three-time state champion at St. John’s School, and a top-flight Houston basketball product.
-He joined us in Episode 49 to talk about life in the NBA and his quest to become the face of the Heat franchise.
+He joined us in Episode 49 and Episode 98 to talk about life in the NBA, his quest to become the face of the Heat franchise and his Houston-based basketball camp.

 Pat Forde (@YahooForde) Pat, Yahoo Sports’ national college columnist, is synonymous with college sports and he joined us in Episode 45 to break down the Baylor scandal, the historically great opening weekend of the 2016 college football schedule and the 2016 Rio Olympics, including how Michael Phelps has been preparing.